Checkmarx/JS-SCP/src/error-handling-logging/error-handling.md

 ```

 Another important detail to keep in mind is to guarantee that no sensitive
-information is in error responses.
-This means no system details, session
+information is within the error responses.
+This includes no system details,
-identifiers, account information, stack traces or debug information.
+session identifiers, account information, stack traces or debug information.

 Finally, it is necessary to ensure that in case of an error associated with the
 security controls, by default, access is denied.